 Some dots may also appear to have a blue outline.
 One of the most conspicuous features of the cardinal shrimp is its white front legs.
 These notable legs move rapidly when feeding and set this species apart from other Sulawesi shrimps.

 Cardinal Shrimp Behaviour

 When these shrimp are first introduced to an established aquarium, they tend to be extremely shy.
 This can be easily connected with their small size.
 As time goes by and they get accustomed to the new surroundings, they start showing behaviors that are typical of most dwarf shrimp species.

 They constantly scavenge the substrate, rocks, and plants for food and can also be seen displaying social behaviors.
-They seem to prefer scarping rocks and continually forage for algae covered rocks.
-The social behaviors are often quite interesting to watch and are an added bonus for its popularity among breeders.
+They seem to prefer scarping rocks and continually forage for algae-covered rocks.
+The social behaviors are often quite interesting to watch and are an added bonus for their popularity among breeders.

 This species is not aggressive at all and seems to enjoy the presence of other species in the tank.
 Breeders have often reported that Cardinal shrimps are more active when species from their native Sulawesi habitat are introduced.

 Note: it is recommended to have a group of at least 15-25 shrimp to start off.
 As any dwarf shrimp, cardinal shrimp will feel more comfortable and safer in big numbers and they will follow each other when eating.

 Cardinal Shrimp Tank Requirements